 Erratic temperatures and rains, which culminated last year in the total failure of the belg, the short rainy season, have struck locals hard.
 In a country still scarred by the deadly famines of the 1980s and 90s, reduced crop yields are panicking villagers, almost all of whom rely on agriculture for their livelihoods.

-There’s plenty of evidence that migration in sub-Saharan Africa is partly due to extreme weather.
 “The rains are very weak and in winter the cold is like nothing I’ve seen before,” said Barakat Daniel, gesturing at a mostly empty trench he uses to irrigate his teff crop on a muddy hillock just outside Bahir Dar.
 “It’s a hard life.”

 For some ambitious young men, conditions have long since crumbled to intolerable levels.
 They’ve tired of tilling land that’s become harder to farm as older farmers sub-divide their already small holdings into miniature plots for their many children.
 With population growth overwhelming meager services at the same time as intense weather plagues farmland, more and more people from the region appear to be following the example of refugees from violence-afflicted parts of Africa, and making a break for Europe.